-Part of mental health advocacy is talking about it.
+Part of mental health advocacy is learning how to share and talk about mental health.
 And that’s not always easy.

 In the beginning, I really struggled with talking about my mental health.
 It made me feel so open and vulnerable and those feelings are often uncomfortable.
-Ten years ago when I started this blog, it wasn’t as common as it is today to talk about anxiety, depression, and mental illness in general.
+In 2011, when I started this blog, it wasn’t as common as it is today to talk about anxiety, depression, and mental illness in general.
 Eventually, I got used to opening up and then it started to get difficult for a different reason.

 I started to feel embarrassed that I couldn’t just get over it.
 Logically I know that mental illness doesn’t work like that.
 They aren’t things that just disappear.
 Some people can find a way to manage their mental illness so they’re symptom-free.
 They can use coping skills and therapy so that their mental illness doesn’t interrupt their lives.

 I don’t think we’re ever really cured of it.
 For some people, it goes into remission or they go into recovery – when they reach the point that their symptoms no longer meet the clinical criteria for diagnosis.